What is liver cancer?

 Liver cancer statistics

-- About 1,400 people in Australia are diagnosed with primary liver cancer each year
+- About 1400 people are diagnosed with it every year.

-- Liver cancer is more than twice as common in men as women
+- It is more than twice as common in men.

 The aim of this information is to help you understand about liver cancer.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.